meoooh/42Events/README.md

-# 42 Profile Chrome Extension
+# 42 Intra Chrome Extension

 Enhance your experience on the [42 Intra Profile](https://profile-v3.intra.42.fr/) page with this Chrome extension.